henrikeskisikkila/observe-nodejs/README.md

 # Observe Node.js

 This project is dedicated to observing Node.js services that run on remote machines.

+## Logging

 Logging with the ELK stack, is a reference to Elasticsearch, Logstash, and Kibana.

 - Elasticsearch is a database with a powerful query syntax.
 It exposes an HTTP API.
 - Logstash is a service ingesting and transforming logs from multiple sources.
 You'll create an interface for ingesting log via UPD.